julzaza/wildwitchherbs/_posts/2025-12-10-witchy-plants-bedroom.md

 *Old European & Mediterranean Night Traditions*

 Night was always a threshold hour.
 Folklore across Europe and the Mediterranean held a quiet terror: that during sleep, the **breathing soul** wandered from the body.
-The dreamer was open—vulnerable to spirits, envy, nightmares, or wandering dead.
+The dreamer was open, vulnerable to spirits, envy, nightmares, or wandering dead.

-And so households developed a second kind of nighttime garden—**the plants kept close to the sleeper**, guarding the mind’s doorway.
+And so households developed a second kind of nighttime garden: **the plants kept close to the sleeper**, guarding the mind’s doorway.

 What follows is a **historically accurate**, folklore-based guide to the dream plants witches, midwives, and everyday households relied on.